How to Export WhatsApp Chat to PDF: 5 Proven Methods

 Tap Share again and save the PDF to Files, Mail, or iCloud Drive.

 That pinch-out step is the trick most guides miss, and it’s the entire reason iPhone users don’t need a third-party PDF app.
-Apple’s print to PDF support article states that the gesture works in any iOS app that offers Print, and we verified it on iOS 17.4 across Files, Mail, Safari, Notes, and the screenshot viewer.
+Apple’s print to PDF support article states that the gesture works in any iOS app that offers Print, which covers Files, Mail, Safari, Notes, and the screenshot viewer.
 No extra app, no Adobe account, no PDF printer driver required; it also works offline.

 #How Do You Export a WhatsApp Chat Using WhatsApp Web?